LukeLovesPandas/TNWSample/README.md

 These three things are fed in with initialization.
 Then the logic tree to decide eligibility can begin

   - Can it potentially add a Red Pencil?
 It checks by seeing if there are no red pencils for the item OR 30 days has passed since the last red pencil expired
-    - Assuming it passes this check it, it can check the red of the addition conditions.
+    - Assuming it passes this check it, it can check the rest of the additional conditions.
 It will NOT add if:
       - Does not have both price histories
       - The item ids between the entries are not equal
       - If there is less than 30 days between the two item histories(price has not been stable for 30 days)